benj-roguesun/com.unity.cinemachine/.github/pull_request_template.md

+[Delete sections or lines that do not apply]

 ### Purpose of this PR

 [JIRA issue.
 Desc of feature/change.
 Links to screenshots, design docs, user docs, etc. Remember reviewers may be outside your team, and not know your feature/area that should be explained more.]